bitmark-inc/docs/bitmark-references/security.markdown

 Transactions are securely incorporated into a block through the SHA3-256 algorithm, which is used to derive a 32-byte identifier for each transaction.
-This secure hash is performed over all bytes, including signatures of the packed transaction.
-This is a NIST standard and is the replacement for SHA2.
-SHA3 is used here because it has protection against the length extension attack that can be performed against SHA2.
+This secure hash is performed over all bytes, including the signatures of the packed transaction.
+This is a NIST standard and is the replacement for the old SHA2 algorithm.
+The SHA3 algorithm is used here because it is fgaster and also has protection against a length extension attack that can be performed against SHA2.

 For more details: https://en.wikipedia.org/wiki/SHA-3